MariyaVelychko/MarvelProject/README.md

-# MarvelProject
-The final project for Knowledge &amp; Data Course of Group 23
+# MarvelProject - the final project for Knowledge &amp; Data Course of Group 23

 INSTRUCTIONS FOR SETTING UP THE APPLICATION: